 "Tea Consent" uses choosing to have tea or not to have tea to convey to the viewer what it means to consent to sexual activity.
 The video leads to a discussion of limit setting.
 It also makes clear that it is not OK to have "tea" with someone who does not want "tea" or is not able to consent to having "tea."
+This video may be viewed at: Tea Consent (Clean) - YouTube

-"It's Your Choice: Birth Control for Teens" Center for Health Training 2007 Discovery Education (Lesson 16)

-Running Time: First 19 min. of 26 min.
+"It's Your Choice: Birth Control for Teens" Center for Health Training Discovery Education (2007) Running Time: First 19 min. of 26 min.
 Video

-This video is available to stream on Discovery Education.
+This video can be streamed on Discovery Education.
 Intended for Grades 9-12, this program provides information on birth control options for teenagers including oral hormonal method, the patch, Nuva Ring, Depo-Provera, barrier methods (male & female condom and diaphragm), spermicides, and abstinence.
 The first 19 minutes are used as the remainder of the video shows methods not recommended for teens; i.e. withdrawal, fertility awareness, and IUD.)

-"Talk It Out: Sex, Self-Respect, and Social Media" Mazzarella Educational Media 2016 Discovery Education (Lesson 3)
+"Talk It Out: Sex, Self-Respect, and Social Media" Mazzarella Educational Media, Discovery Education (2016)